Theodor W. Adorno: Later years

-Adorno began writing an introduction to a collection of poetry by Rudolf Borchardt, which was connected with a talk entitled "Charmed Language", delivered in Zürich, followed by a talk on aesthetics in Paris where he met Beckett again.
+Adorno began writing an introduction to a collection of poetry by Rudolf Borchardt, which was connected with a talk entitled "Charmed Language," delivered in Zürich, followed by a talk on aesthetics in Paris, where he met Beckett again.
 Beginning in October 1966, Adorno took up work on Aesthetic Theory.
 In June 1969, he completed Catchwords: Critical Models.
-During the winter semester of 1968–69 Adorno was on sabbatical leave from the university and thus able to dedicate himself to the completion of his book of aesthetics.
+During the winter semester of 1968–1969 Adorno was on sabbatical leave from the university and thus able to dedicate himself to the completion of his book of aesthetics.

-For the summer semester, Adorno planned a lecture course entitled "An Introduction to Dialectical Thinking", as well as a seminar on the dialectics of subject and object.
+For the summer semester, Adorno planned a lecture course entitled "An Introduction to Dialectical Thinking," as well as a seminar on the dialectics of subject and object.
 But at the first lecture, Adorno's attempt to open up the lecture and invite questions whenever they arose degenerated into a disruption from which he quickly fled.
-After a student wrote on the blackboard, "If Adorno is left in peace, capitalism will never cease", three women students approached the lectern, bared their breasts and scattered flower petals over his head.
+After a student wrote on the blackboard, "If Adorno is left in peace, capitalism will never cease," three women students approached the lectern, bared their breasts and scattered flower petals over his head.
 Yet, Adorno continued to resist blanket condemnations of the protest movement, which would have only strengthened the conservative thesis according to which political irrationalism was the result of Adorno's teaching.
 After further disruptions to his lectures, Adorno cancelled the lectures for the rest of the seminar, continuing only with his philosophy seminar.
 In the summer of 1969, weary from these activities, Adorno returned once again to Zermatt, Switzerland, at the foot of Matterhorn to restore his strength.
-On 6 August, he died of a heart attack, during a vacation in Visp.
+On 6 August, during a vacation in Visp, he died of a heart attack.